Mary Kom (film): Filming

 Principal photography began on 17 June 2013 at Filmistan, Mumbai.
-The media reports suggested that, with sets ready and Chopra already training, the filming was supposed to start earlier at Filmistan, but following actress' father's death, the plans for shooting were put on hold for a while.
-Bhansali had told Chopra that the filming could wait and to take some time off in the wake of her father's loss; however, the actress insisted on starting the filming immediately.
+The media reports suggested that, with sets ready and Chopra already training, the filming was supposed to start earlier at Filmistan, but following Chopra's father's death, the plans for shooting were put on hold.
+Bhansali had told Chopra that the filming could wait and to take some time off in the wake of her loss; however, the actress insisted on starting filming immediately.
 Cinematographer Keiko Nakahara used a hand-held camera during the shooting of the film.
 Sports coordinator Robert Miller was hired to choreograph the fight sequences.
 Miller roped in Christy Halbert, the United States's assistant coach at the London Olympics, to help choreograph the fight scenes.
 To make the boxing scenes authentic, some of the crew members, including Kumar himself, learnt boxing to get the necessary understanding of the sport to film the fight scenes.
 Initially, the makers had planned to use actors and teach them boxing to film the boxing scenes.
 They eventually realised that it would not be feasible and would be time-consuming.
 They also thought that if both Chopra and her opponents were not real boxers, it would not look convincing enough.
 Professional boxers were then employed to film the boxing sequences for giving a more natural feel and convincing look.
-Filming boxing scenes were difficult for Chopra as she got hurt several times; she says, "They are real boxers, and they don't know how to fake a punch, they had to really hit you.
+Filming boxing scenes were difficult for Chopra as she was hurt several times; she says, "They are real boxers, and they don't know how to fake a punch, they had to really hit you.
 So I had to get hit a lot and that was really hard."

 The second schedule commenced in Manali in late March 2014, after Chopra finished her other film commitments.
 Before filming, Chopra had to re-train herself to build muscles.
 Bhansali planned an elaborate, over-a-month-long schedule for her, which ensured that her physicality and agility were suitable enough for the role.
 While filming a sequence in a marketplace, more than ten thousand people gathered on the sets.
 Due to limited security arrangements, the crowds became uncontrollable in what was not believed to be a heavily populated area.
 When Chopra stepped out of her van, some fans tried to approach her, causing the general loss of control.
 As a result, the shoot was cancelled and the whole crew had to leave.
 Filming in Manali continued till early April 2014, before shifting to Dharamshala.
 While filming fight sequence in Dharamshala, Chopra suffered an eye injury, which the makeup team exaggerated for effect.
 The filming in Dharamshala continued till 19 April 2014.
 The filming was done in 57 days over the course of two years.
 Rajesh G. Pandey edited the film with Bhansali.